 Every transaction categorized correctly, bank and credit card accounts reconciled monthly, financial statements accurate and available within days of month-end, and a clear audit trail for every entry.

-Decisions based on incomplete information, tax preparation takes longer and costs more, deductions are missed, loan applications are delayed, and audits become stressful.
+"Messy books mean decisions based on incomplete information, tax preparation takes longer and costs more, and deductions get missed," Greg Monaco, CPA explains.
+Loan applications are delayed, and audits become stressful.
+Cash-intensive businesses like restaurants and food trucks feel this pain more than most because every unrecorded transaction is a potential problem.

 Monthly bookkeeping costs less per hour, gives real-time financial data, and makes tax season straightforward.
 Annual cleanup costs more and provides no mid-year visibility.